SihanCai/BobSquad/ReadMe.md

     ssh -i "bobsquad.pem" ubuntu@ec2-18-191-145-124.us-east-2.compute.amazonaws.com
     ```

-2. Pull the most recent changes to the repository stored in "/var/www/html/BobSquad"
+2. Pull the most recent changes to the repository whose root directory is "/var/www/html/BobSquad"

 3. Restart the apache server by running the following command on the ec2 instance: